How often should you actually wash your hair? Can your hair be too clean? Yes. It absolutely can.

 There’s no real magic number on how many times per week that you should wash your hair.
 Everyone’s different, and everyone’s scalp and hair requirements are different as well.
 Finding your magic number will definitely take time and a deeper understanding of how often the oils on your scalp should actually be removed.

 I recommend starting by washing your hair every other day and gradually increasing the time between shampoos as your schedule allows.
-I truly never imagined I’d be a once a week shampoo kind of girls, but after working on decreasing the time between shampoos I now wash my hair every 4 to 6 days (on average).
+I truly never imagined I’d be a once-a-week shampoo kind of girl, but after working on decreasing the time between shampoos I now wash my hair every 4 to 6 days (on average).

 The key is figuring out how to style your hair on “dirty” hair days and getting used to the feeling of your hair not being squeaky clean.
 Like I said, it takes time, but eventually, you’ll hate the feeling of your clean hair and plan your clean hair days for days when you don’t have to be seen in public instead of the other way around.